VishalS2005/RStudio/README.md

 - **Proportion Tests (prop.test):** This function tests the null hypothesis that the proportions in several groups are the same, or that they equal specified values.
 - **Confidence Intervals (conf.int):** Confidence intervals provide a range of values that likely contain the population parameter.
 They offer a measure of uncertainty around the estimate.

 ## MachineLearningProjects
-- All projects use similar format to develop RPart trees in order to predict a variable.
-A detailed description and analysis of Project 3 is provided below
+The `MachineLearningProjects` directory encompasses several projects that utilize a similar approach to develop RPart trees for predicting various outcomes.
+Below is a detailed description and analysis of Project 3.
-  - Project 1(predicting earnings) and Project 2(predicting price of clothes) were experimenting with RPart trees,
+- **Project 1: Predicting Earnings** This project focuses on predicting individuals' earnings using RPart trees.
+The objective is to explore the effectiveness of recursive partitioning in forecasting financial outcomes based on various predictors.
+- **Project 2: Predicting Price of Clothes** The second project aims to predict the price of clothing items.
+By experimenting with RPart trees, the project evaluates the model's accuracy and ability to capture the relationship between different attributes of clothing and their corresponding prices.
-  - Project 3: Predicting whether a customer should receive a financial loan (1 for yes, 0 for no)
+- **Project 3: Predicting Loan Approval** The third project is dedicated to predicting whether a customer should receive a financial loan (1 for yes, 0 for no).
+This project serves as a more comprehensive analysis,

 ### Dataset Composition